wp-plugins/yith-woocommerce-product-vendors/readme.txt

 * Link to the vendor’s page displayed below the product
 * Decide the position for “Vendors” tab in single product page
 * Product listing: display vendors’ products in shop page or not
-* Add or remove links to vendor shop in common shop page, in single product page and in category page (NEW)
+* Add or remove links to vendor shop in common shop page, in single product page and in category page
 * Advanced management of related products
 * Widget “Store Location”
 * Widget “Store Quick Info”
-* Hide the widget “Quick info” to unlogged users (NEW)
+* Hide the widget “Quick info” to unlogged users
 * Customise header of the vendor shop page
-* Manage your vendor using bulk actions (NEW)
+* Manage your vendor using bulk actions
-* Register a new vendor from front end (NEW)
+* Register a new vendor from front end
-* Set maximum amount of products that each vendor can put on sale (NEW)
+* Set maximum amount of products that each vendor can put on sale
-* Each vendor can create his/her own coupons (NEW)
+* Each vendor can create his/her own coupons
-* Each vendor can manage reviews of his/her own products (NEW)
+* Each vendor can manage reviews of his/her own products
-* Let users send messages about shop products to the administrator (NEW)
+* Let users send messages about shop products to the administrator
+* "New order" and "Cancelled order" email system for vendor (NEW)
+* Admin can set the minimum value for commission withdrawals (NEW)
+* Admin can enable/disable featured products management option (NEW)
+* Shortcodes for list of vendors (NEW)
+* Show Item sold and Total sales information in single product page
+* 100% compatible with YITH WooCommerce Ajax Product Filter
+* Italian language available

 For more information about the PREMIUM version of YITH WooCommerce Multi Vendor, visit its official page on **[yithemes marketplace](https://yithemes.com/themes/plugins/yith-woocommerce-multi-vendor)**